animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} Regions may also be configured to store Region values in off-heap memory, which is a portion of JVM memory that is not subject to Garbage Collection (GC).
+GemFire Regions may also be configured to store Region values in off-heap memory, which is a portion of JVM memory that is not subject to Garbage Collection (GC).
 By avoid expensive GC cycles, your application can spend more of its time on things that matter, like